plaresmedima/wezel/README.md

 ## Current `wezel` version

-Wezel is currently at version 0.2 - a prototype version supporting all basic functionality that has however not been tried and tested under the defined context of use.
+Wezel is currently at a prototype version that has not been tried and tested under the defined context of use.
-First applications in 4 multi-centre renal and liver projects are currently under construction.
-Until these applications have progressed to their first endpoints, Wezel is considered and early prototype still subject to substantial change in the code base and documenting material.
-A Wezel version 0.3 with a revised programming interface and simplified code base will be released shortly.
+First applications in 4 multi-centre renal and liver projects are currently underway.
+Until these applications have progressed to their first endpoints, wezel is considered an early prototype still subject to substantial change in the code base and documenting material.